 As of the 01st November 2016 Gate Entry fee for Guests staying at Imbali Safari Lodge will be R76.00 per person per stay.
 This fee is payable at the gate of entry and will be required to hand back your receipt to the gate attendant upon departure.

 Please be aware of gate entrance times into the Kruger National Park as they vary throughout the year, depending on the season.
 Entrance into the park via Orpen Gate should be no later than two hours prior to gate closure time and via Kruger Gate should be no later than three hours prior to gate closure times.

 Lodge Gate Closing Times:

 While driving within the Kruger National Park, please adhere to the legal speed limit of 50km per hour on tar roads and 40km per hour on dirt roads.

 Please adhere to the Kruger National Park safety precautions, and do not disembark from your vehicle unless you are in a designated area.

 Cell phone signal is only available at the entrance gates and close to Skukuza, it is therefore recommended to make any necessary calls at the gate upon entry.

 SA Express to Hoedspruit:

-Imbali offers complimentary transfer for all flights.
-These are subject to availability of the transfer vehicles and valid for FIT reservations only.
+Imbali offers transfer for all flights at an additional charge.
+These are subject to availability of the transfer vehicles.
 Please note that this is not a shuttle service and all transfers must be booked at time of reservation.

 Federal Air from Johannesburg or KMIA: